Air Conditioning FAQs

 Check the service records for the air conditioner.
-If a precision tune-up has not been performed on the A/C system within the last year, call Baker & Sons for a precision tune-up on your heater.
+If a precision tune-up has not been performed on the A/C system within the last year, call Baker & Sons Air Conditioning, Inc at 941-251-1910 for a precision tune-up on your air conditioner.

 I came home from work, turned my air conditioner on and my house is still hot.

 In cases of extreme heat and humidity, it will take time for an air conditioning to lower the temperature inside the home.
 Properly sized air conditioning systems are designed to maintain temperature during the hottest days of the year, actually lowering the temperature can take time if the system has been off for an extended duration.

 We recommend using a programmable thermostat to raise the setting a few degrees during the day when no one is home and then having it set to the appropriate level when you get home.